DreamOfTheRedChamber/system-design-interviews/messenger.md

 	5. Redis will fan out the offline messages to the connection layer.
 (The rearrangement happens on this layer)
 	6. The conneciton layer will push the message to clients.

+#### Total unread message and unread message against a specific person
+* Why inconsistency will occur in the first place?
+	- Total unread message increment and unread message against a specific person are two atomic operations.
+One could fail while the other one succeed.
+Or other clearing operations are being executed between these two operations.
+* Solution:
+	- Distributed lock
+		* MC add
+		* Redis setNX
+	- Transaction
+		* Redis's MULTI, DISCARD, EXEC and WATCH operations.
+Optimistic lock.
+	- Lua script

 ### Security
+#### Transmission security
+* Entrance security:
+	- Router's DNS hijacked: DNS location is set to a location with virus.
+	- Operator's local DNS hijacked:
+		- Operator might send DNS requests to other operators to reduce the resource consumption
+		- Operator might modify the TTL for DNS
+	- Ways to prevent DNS from being hijacked
+		- HttpDNS protocol: Prevent domain name from being hijacked by operators.
+It uses HTTP protocol instead of UDP to directly interact with DNS servers.
+		- Combine HttpDNS with localDNS.
+* TLS transmission layer security:
+	- Cut off network
+		- Failover to multiple connection IP address returned by HttpDNS service
+		- Change from UDP based QUIC protocol to TCP protocol
+	- Intercept/Man in the middle/Forfeit: Use TLS protocol
+		- Insymetric encryption and key exchange algorithm are used to guarantee message encryption key not being corrupted or leaked.
+		- Symmetric encryption is used to guarantee that the msg could not be decrypted after being intercepted.
+		- Digital signature and CA certificate could be used to verify the valid status of public key.

+#### Storage security
+* Account credentials: Hashing algorithm with salt.
+* Message security: End to end encryption

+#### Content security
+* Link to external phishing website
+* Crawler

 # Estimation
 * DAU: 100M